Military history of Thailand: Contemporary period

-World War II and alliance with Japan (1932–1945)
+World War II (1932–1945)

-For Thailand – renamed from Siam in 1939 – the Second World War involved both the bilateral struggle between the Axis and Allied forces in the region and the regional struggle across Southeast Asia between historic rivals.
+For Thailand – renamed from Siam in 1939 – World War II involved both the bilateral struggle between the Axis and Allied forces in the region and the regional struggle across Southeast Asia between historic rivals.
 Like other regional actors, Thailand – under military rule following the coup of 1932 and led by Prime Minister Major-General Plaek Pibulsonggram (popularly known as "Phibun") – was to exploit the changes in power caused by the fall of France and the expansion of Japan to attempt to offset the losses of the previous century.
 Thailand's considerable investment in its army, based on a mixture of British and German equipment, and its air force – a blend of Japanese and American aircraft – was about to be put to use.
+Thailand officially declared neutrality in September 1939, but this was short-lived.
+The Japanese invasion of Thailand on 8 December 1941 resulted in a ceasefire, but this pressured Thailand to join the Axis powers in mid-December 1941.

+Thailand sought to take advantage of its alliance with Tokyo and colonial French weakness by launching an invasion of Cambodia's western provinces.
+As the French suffered a series of land defeats in the skirmishes that followed, a small French naval force intercepted a Thai battle fleet, en route to attack Saigon, and sank two battleships and other light craft.
+However, the Japanese then intervened and arranged a treaty, compelling the French to concede to Thailand the provinces of Battambang, Siem Reap and parts of Kampong Thom Province and Stung Treng Province.
+Cambodia lost one-third of its territory including half a million citizens.

 The conflict fell into three broad phases.
-During the initial phase following the fall of France in 1940 and the establishment of Japanese bases in France's Far Eastern colonial territories, Thailand opened up an air offensive along the Mekong frontier, attacking Vientiane, Sisophon, and Battambang with relative impunity.
+The first phase followed the Fall of France to the invading Nazi Germany on 25 June 1940 and the establishment of Japanese bases in France's Far Eastern colonial territories, Thailand opened an air offensive along the Mekong frontier, attacking Vientiane, Sisophon, and Battambang with relative impunity.
 In early January 1941, the Thai Army launched a land offensive, swiftly taking Laos whilst entering into a more challenging battle for Cambodia where the pursuit of French units there proved more difficult.
 At sea, however, the heavier forces of the French navy quickly achieved dominance, winning skirmishes at Ko Chang, followed by the French victory at the Battle of Ko Chang.
 The Japanese mediated the conflict, and a general armistice was agreed 28 January, followed by a peace treaty signed in Tokyo on 9 May, with the French being coerced by the Japanese into relinquishing their hold on the disputed territories.